-Sweet PDZ is a brand name of zeolite- a naturally-occurring mineral created from volcanic activity, which captures, neutralizes and eliminates harmful ammonia and odors while absorbing more than half its weight in moisture.
+Zeolite is a naturally-occurring mineral created from volcanic activity, which captures, neutralizes and eliminates harmful ammonia odors while absorbing moisture.

 A 1,000 pound horse produces approximately 51 lbs of manure (feces plus urine) per day.
 The average laying hen produces approximately 1/4 lb of manure per day.
 If horse keepers swear by zeolite for its superior moisture and odor control, chicken keepers can use it to their advantage as well.

-Sweet PDZ acts as a compost enhancement and slow-release fertilizer in gardens.
-Here’s the Chem 101 breakdown of how it does that: ammonia gas molecules stick to the surface of the Sweet PDZ granule and when the granule dries out, the ammonia molecule is driven off the surface of the granule as nitrogen, creating a slow release nitrogen/potassium fertilizer.
+Zeolite acts as a compost enhancement and slow-release fertilizer in gardens.
+Here’s the Chem 101 breakdown of how it does that: ammonia gas molecules stick to the surface of the zeolite granule like a magnet, and when the granule dries out, the ammonia molecule is released from the granule as nitrogen, creating a slow release nitrogen/potassium fertilizer!

 VERSATILE & SAFE

 Zeolite can be used with all litter types, including sand and pine shavings.
 It provides additional absorbency, allowing litter to perform more efficiently and last longer.Safe to handle with bare hands.
 Safe to breathe and use without a respirator, unlike diatomaceous earth, which I do not recommend around chickens at all.
 Read why in this article.

 For the first use in a clean, empty coop, sprinkle a thorough and visible layer of on the floor followed by the litter of choice (sand, pine shavings,etc) Add a sprinkle whenever necessary.

 (more than you might need to know)

 Empirical Formula: (K,Ca,Na) 20-AL203-10Si02-6H20